ArcKnight01/Sinkers/README.md

 This project is released under the **MIT License**https://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L131-L138.

 ## Acknowledgements
-Thanks to the MIT BWSI instructors and mentors (especially Madeleine Miller and Joseph Edwards) and to teammates Bobby Wang, Naomi Naranjo, and Matthew Weng for their contributionshttps://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L3-L9https://github.com/ArcKnight01/Sinkers/blob/HEAD/README.md#L131-L138.
+Thanks to the MIT BWSI instructors and mentors (especially Madeleine Miller and Joseph Edwards), BWSI director Joel Grimm, and our awesome TA Joseph Ntaimo, and to our teammates Aidan Carrier, Bobby Wang, Naomi Naranjo, and Matthew Weng for their contributions.

 ---